-It’s quite common for UK universities to change their IB score requirements depending on the degree, but usually these stay within a pretty small range.
+It’s quite common for UK universities to change their IB score requirements depending on the degree, but usually, these stay within a pretty small range.
 Check out the table below for a summary of IB scores of Crimson students who got admitted at top UK Universities.

 Take the IB.

-It helps you excel both inside and outside the classroom, critical for US admissions and the liberal arts pedagogy.
+It helps you excel inside and outside the classroom, which is critical for US admissions and liberal arts pedagogy.

-It produces students who have developed good self-study patterns as well as good reading and analytical skills, particularly important for university level courses.
+It produces students who have developed good self-study patterns and good reading and analytical skills, which are particularly important for university level courses.

 And best of all, the IB allows you to explore a range of subjects, which is also what you'll do in your first two years of college in the US.

-It's their national curriculum, and trains you for the depth of study required at UK unis.
-If you know you love history, then you can take A levels (subjects) in history, art history, and classics.
+It's their national curriculum and trains you for the depth of study required at UK universities.
+If you love history, take A levels (subjects) in history, art history, and classics.

-Then when you go on to study history at university, you'll already be used to the huge amounts of reading and writing, and skilled at source analysis and critical appraisal.
+Then when you go on to study history at university, you'll already be used to the enormous amounts of reading and writing and skilled at source analysis and critical appraisal.

-This is highly desirable for UK universities who are interested in your knowledge and love of history.
+This knowledge and skill are highly desirable for UK universities because they are interested in your knowledge and love of history.

-That’s why the IB's range doesn't translate well to the depth the UK looks for.
+The IB's range doesn't translate well to the depth the UK expects.
 It forces you to do well in a range of disciplines, which means you can't possibly go into the same depth of study as you would in the CIE.
-There’s simply not enough time in a day!

-But while taking the DP can be an advantage if you perform well, you are not going to be accepted into a US university because of your curriculum.
+While taking the DP can be an advantage if you perform well, you will not gain acceptance into a US university because of your curriculum.

-Admissions officers aren’t in the business of comparing high school syllabi – they're looking at the overall calibre of the candidate.
-That’s why your US college application banks on a lot more than just your grades.
+Admissions officers won't compare high school syllabi because they're looking at the overall calibre of the candidate.
+Your US college application relies on more than just your grades.

-At the end of the day, students with all types of high school qualifications have gotten into Ivy League colleges.
-In fact, students have gotten in before they've even received their qualification!
+Students with all types of high school qualifications get into Ivy League colleges.
+Students have even gotten in before they've even received their qualification!